fluent/fluent-bit-docs/pipeline/filters/grep.md

 ### Command line

-When using the command line, pay special attention to quote the regular expressions.
+When using the command line, pay close attention to quote the regular expressions.
 Using a configuration file might be easier.

-The following command loads the [tail](../../pipeline/inputs/tail) plugin and reads the content of `lines.txt` file.
+The following command loads the [tail](../../pipeline/inputs/tail) plugin and reads the content of `lines.txt`.
 Then the `grep` filter applies a regular expression rule over the `log` field created by the `tail` plugin and only passes records with a field value starting with `aa`: